A Guilderland native on Tuesday, Aug. 5, became the highest-ranking American military member to be killed in the Afghanistan war.

 Greene, 52, was commissioned as an engineer after graduating from Rensselaer Polytechnic Institute in 1980 and rose to the rank of two-star general.
 He had lived in Virginia for the past 22 years with his wife and children, who are all members of the military, according to Rep. Paul Tonko’s Office.

 Greene’s body arrived Thursday, Aug.
 7, at Dover Air Force Base in Delaware.
-He will be buried at Arlington National Cemetery next week.
+He will be buried at Arlington National Cemetery sometime this week.

 There reportedly were additional causalities, with several people seriously injured and others sustaining minor injuries, according to U.S. officials.
 An investigation into the incident is ongoing.